 Various other factors, depending on your age and other details, make the calculation complex.
 But as difficult as this calculation can be, it is critical to estimate the amount you are entitled to at the outset.
 The OPM often approves benefits but calculates the wrong amount.
 You need to be able to identify the miscalculation so that you can take further action to avoid losing your rights.
 A knowledgeable Washington DC FERS disability lawyer can calculate the amount you are entitled to so that you know what to expect and, more importantly, can take action if you are awarded the wrong amount.

-You Have Rights if Your Application is Denied in Maryland
+You Have Rights if Your Application is Denied in Washington DC

 Applications for FERS disability benefits are sometimes denied.
 If you filed your application on your own and it was denied, you need to take immediate action to protect your rights.
 Under the law, your appeal rights are as follows if your application is denied: